-In addition, if the Board or committee determines that any covered person has committed misconduct, the Board or committee has the authority in its sole discretion, upon evaluating the associated costs and benefits, to recover any incentive compensation received by any covered person during the three fiscal years preceding the period from the date on which the misconduct first occurred or thereafter, calculated on a pre-tax basis.
-Recovery of such incentive compensation shall not be the Company's exclusive remedy for any misconduct.
+In addition to the Restatement Clawback Policy, under a separate Misconduct Clawback Policy, if the Board or applicable committee determines that any officer of the Company has committee an act or acts constituting fraud, gross negligence or intentional misconduct, the Board or committee has the authority in its sole discretion, upon evaluating the associated costs and benefits, to recover any incentive compensation received by any covered person during the three fiscal years preceding the period from the date on which the misconduct first occurred or thereafter, calculated on a pre-tax basis.
+Recovery of such incentive compensation shall not be the Company's exclusive remedy for any such misconduct.

-In making any such determination, the Board or committee may consider such factors as it deems appropriate, including, without limitation (A) the practicability of obtaining such recovery and the costs to the Company and/or its shareholders of pursuing such recovery, (B) the likelihood of success of enforcement under governing law versus the cost and effort involved, (C) whether the assertion of a claim may prejudice the interests of the Company, including in any related proceeding or investigation, (D) any pending legal proceeding relating to any applicable fraud, intentional misconduct or gross negligence, and (E) any other factors deemed relevant by the Board or committee.
+In making any such determination relating to clawback of incentive compensation under the Misconduct Clawback Policy, the Board or applicable committee may consider such factors as it deems appropriate, including, without limitation (A) the practicability of obtaining such recovery and the costs to the Company and/or its shareholders of pursuing such recovery, (B) the likelihood of success of enforcement under governing law versus the cost and effort involved, (C) whether the assertion of a claim may prejudice other interests of the Company, including in any related proceeding or investigation, (D) any pending legal proceeding relating to any applicable fraud gross negligence or intentional misconduct, and (E) any other factors deemed relevant by the Board or committee.